KaJunho/bedrock-data-analysis-agent/README.md

 EOF
 ```

-Execute the following command to create the database and load the sample data:
+Execute the following command to create the database and load the sample data, under the SAM project foler (sam-bedrock-video-games-sales-assistant/).

 ``` bash
 python3 resources/create-sales-database.py